Eastern Market Corporation, Detroit, MI

 A. The Eastern Market Demonstration Kitchen will be kashered under the supervision of the Council of Orthodox Rabbis prior to the festival.

-B. Any food prepared from scratch in the Eastern Market demonstration kitchen should use ingredients bearing a “hechsher”.
+B. Any food prepared from scratch in the Eastern Market Demonstration Kitchen must use ingredients bearing a “hechsher.”

-C. Kosher prepared foods should have a hechsher or be made according to the rest of the Guidelines.
-They must be Dairy or Parve and pescatarian.
+C. Kosher prepared foods should have a hechsher or be made according to kosher guidelines.
+They must be dairy or parve and pescatarian.

 D. Vendors will use locally sourced, organic ingredients whenever possible and will label appropriately.

 F. Vendors will use eco-friendly serving utensils and containers.
 Hazon will provide sourcing if requested.
-No styrafoam or plastic is to be used.
+No Styrofoam or plastic is to be used.

 III.
-Fresh Produce Sold Inside Sheds 5 and 6
+Fresh Produce Sold Inside of Sheds 5 and 6

-A. Fresh produce will sold at the festival and it is the consumer’s right to prepare produce under their personal kashrut guidelines.
-Fresh produce will be labeled organic, or organic practices where applicable.
+A. Fresh produce will be sold at the festival and it is the consumer’s right to prepare produce under their personal kashrut guidelines.
+Fresh produce will be labeled organic or organic practices where applicable.

 IV.
-Catered Food Sold outside Sheds 5 and 6
+Catered Food Sold Outside of Sheds 5 and 6

-A. At the Hazon Jewish Food Festival, there will be some kosher catered food using the Council of Orthodox Rabbis list of approved caterers.
+A. At the Michigan Jewish Food Festival, there will be some kosher catered food using the Council of Orthodox Rabbis list of approved caterers.
 This food will be clearly labeled under the Council of Orthodox Rabbi’s supervision.
-There may be catered food with other kosher certifications, and they will be clearly marked.
+There may be catered food with other kosher certifications and they will be clearly marked.

-C. At the Hazon Jewish Food Festival, there will be non kosher food catered as well.
-Wherever possible this will be locally sourced.
+B. At the Michigan Jewish Food Festival, there will be non-kosher food catered, as well.
+Wherever possible, this will be locally sourced.

-G. No bottled water or high sugar or artificially sweetened soda will be sold.
+E. No bottled water, high sugar, or artificially sweetened soda will be sold.